shenhuiying2017/azure-docs.es-es/articles/data-factory/data-factory-use-custom-activities.md

         /// <summary>
         /// Iterates through each blob (file) in the folder, counts the number of instances of search term in the file,
-        /// and prepares the output text that will be written to the output blob.
+        /// and prepares the output text that is written to the output blob.
         /// </summary>

         public static string Calculate(BlobResultSegment Bresult, IActivityLogger logger, string folderPath, ref BlobContinuationToken token, string searchTerm)